Congratulations on joining our team at Austin Peay State University! We know starting

 Showcasing APSU and our benefit package via the orientation video below;

 Laying out the next steps required to complete the onboarding process;

 Providing an overview of essential campus knowledge;

 And letting you know what resources are available to you on campus.

-Please take time to review the information below and contact us with any additional
+Please take time to review the information and orientation below and contact us with

 You should receive an e-mail from TrueScreen asking you to complete the Form I-9 to

 establish your identity and authorize your employment.
 This form must be completed by your first day of work.